 Make the Buttercream & Assemble

-- Make the buttercream by sieving 320g Icing Sugar into a large bowl and adding 160g Butter with 2 tbsp Milk.
-Whisk for 5 or so minutes until it is light and fluffy.
+- Make the buttercream by sieving 160g Icing Sugar into a large bowl and adding 80g Butter with 1 tbsp Milk.

 - Lay the flattest of the two sponges onto your presentation plate.
 If you have a large dome, simply slice it off to to make a flat base.